yogeshhk/BharatVidya/Manuscriptology/Awesome_manuscriptology.md

 This repository is dedicated to the intersection of Sanskrit Manuscriptology and Computational Linguistics, focusing on the application of modern AI and OCR techniques to the study and preservation of Sanskrit manuscripts.

+It is estimated that only about 1/10th of Sanskrit literature is exposed to the daylight.
+The vast knowledge hidden in the manuscript will take 100s of years to decipher.
+But if AI can be leveraged to get it into readable form, the period can be reduced dramatically.
+That's the attempt.

+तमसो मा ज्योतिर्गमय ।

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Key References](#key-references)